Unitree Robotics: History

-In January 2025, Unitree showcased its advanced robotics technology at the Consumer Electronics Show (CES) in Las Vegas, United States.
+In January 2025, Unitree showcased its advanced robotics technology at the Consumer Electronics Show in Las Vegas.
 The exhibition featured their consumer-grade quadrupedal robot Go2, its wheeled-leg variant Go2-W, the industrial-grade wheeled-leg robot B2-W, and the general-purpose humanoid robots H1 and G1.
 This participation marked Unitree's commitment to expanding its presence in international markets.